 When people talk about “risky” sex, usually they’re talking about how likely it is to have consequences you might not want, such as STIs or pregnancy.
 You might hear terms like “low risk” or “high risk” used to talk about specific sex acts and the things that can happen with them.
 For example, anal sex without a condom is considered “high risk” for giving or getting many types of STIs, including HIV.
 Anal sex with a condom is considered not as risky, because condoms help protect against STIs.
 Masturbating yourself is “no risk” for STIs because there’s no direct genital contact or exchange of fluids with another person!

 Talking about risk can be helpful when it comes to sex because not everyone has the same priorities.
 People can be comfortable with some risks, but not with others, and everyone is different!
 For example, while one person might not want to get pregnant, another person might want that very much!
 Those two people will feel differently about sex where there’s a risk for pregnancy, because they want different things.
 That’s okay!
 You get to decide what risk means to you, what risks you want to take, and what risks you don’t.

 What can make sex risky?

 There are some things that are risks for some people and not for others.
 For example, pregnancy is a risk for people who have uteruses and are sexually active with people who have penises.
-But not everyone has a uterus, and some people are infertile.
-Infertile means they can’t get pregnant.
-Also, pregnancy is only a possibility if they’re having sex with someone who has a penis.
+But not everyone has a uterus, and not everyone with a uterus can get pregnant.
+For that matter, not everyone with a penis can get someone pregnant!

 Everyone’s bodies, needs, and wants are different, even when it comes to sex.
 Someone with a disability like epilepsy might need to consider physical dangers during sex that other people might not.
 Someone who is HIV positive might need to consider social stigma and discrimination as risks before telling someone their status or having sex.
 There are lots of things that may factor into the decisions a person makes about sex!